 About 30 mammal species including moose, fox, coyotes, hares and lynx share these fields and woodlands.
 Lynx are elusive and generally nocturnal, but in winter their round, oversize tracks in the snow reveal their presence as they hunt their main prey, snowshoe hares.
 Foxes are common, stalking birds, mice and voles throughout the refuge.
 Beaver, muskrat and mink can be found around wet areas, and porcupine, ermine, marten and weasels favor the woodlands.

-Woodchucks, the smaller cousin to hoary marmots, dig their underground dens in the refuge and may be seen throughout the spring and summer.
-These chubby, 5-to-10-pound ground squirrels, which hibernate through the long winter, are also known as groundhogs — the fabled predictors of spring.
+Woodchucks dig their underground dens in the refuge and may be seen throughout the spring and summer.
+These chubby, 5-to-10-pound marmots, which hibernate through the long winter, are also known as groundhogs — the fabled predictors of spring.
 This area represents the northern limit of their range.

 An evening walk might provide a glimpse of the secretive northern flying squirrel.

 Birds and mammals aren't the only creatures at Creamer's; an amphibian is found here as well.
 In May, a chorus of duck-like quacks can be heard in ponds and marshy areas — these are not ducks, but wood frogs, the only species of frog in Interior Alaska.
-In May, grayling can occasionally be seen in the seasonal ponds and Jusilla Creek near the visitor center.
+In May, arctic grayling can occasionally be seen in Jussila Creek near the visitor center.

 The Farmhouse Visitor Center offers exhibits and information on wildlife viewing, the refuge and its history.
 During summer, volunteer naturalists lead guided walks on the refuge.
 Check at the Farmhouse Visitor Center or call 459-7307 for topics, times, and location.

-Information on Creamer's Field can be found at the Creamer's Field Website.
+Information on Creamer's Field can be found at the Creamer's Field Area Overview.